 1 Rogue’s Gloves

 1 Darksteel Citadel

-First, we’ll take a look at the two rare dragons.
+This is definitely an artifact-happy deck with the Dragons as curve-topping threats.
+First, we’ll take a look at the two rare Dragons.

 Hoarding Dragon is a reprint from the Magic 2011 Core Set.
+It would later be reprinted as an Uncommon in Iconic Masters.
 When he enters the battlefield, you may search your library for an artifact card, exile it, then shuffle your library.
 When he dies, you may put that exiled artifact into its owner’s hand.
 This sounds like a nifty tutoring effect, and a 4/4 flying dragon for 3RR sounds decent enough on top of that.

 The next two-drop in the deck is Welkin Tern, which is a 2/1 flyer for 1U that can only block creatures with flying.
 It’s a fairly standard Core Set common creature.
 Not much more to say about it other than it’s an early evasive creature.
 There are two of those in the deck.

 Next we have a Rummaging Goblin.
 He costs 2R to cast for a 1/1 Goblin Rogue, but he has a useful tap ability.
 It’s what’s often called the “looter” effect, draw a card, then discard a card.
 There’s a blue card in the set, Research Assistant, that does something similar, but at the cost of 3U per “loot.”
 Rummaging Goblin is strictly better in that sense, but on a much more fragile body, where the Assistant is a 1/3 for 1U.